HardikDhanani/musically/README.md

   - [ ] Translate everything
   - [ ] Read songs in batches asynchronously
   - [ ] Songs that is actually playing should be identified everywhere
+  - [x] Can select a list of songs to play
+  - [ ] Can order songs by name, album or artist
+  - [x] Can list albums and artist with Cover cards or row cards

 ## Settings